 They are a graduate of the University of Idaho’s MFA Program, the former Poetry Editor of 5×5 Lit Mag, and the creator of the blog Literary Magpie that uplifted LGBTQAI+ writers, editors and publishers.
 They have taught workshops and retreats on a wide variety of topics including writing and wilderness, mindfulness, zines, creative writing, and poetry as a spiritual practice.
 They live in the Pacific Northwest.

 Somewhat Artist Statement

 The child of two visual artists, I sorted my way through paint, clay and other media to ultimately discover that I prefer making pictures out of words.
-With a strong background in other artistic disciplines, I learned how visual culture can enrich and expand the written word.
-In my own writing I aspire not only to incorporate other artists and their work, but to recontextualize and challenge ideas about them, particularly by placing them in new landscapes.
+With a strong background in other artistic disciplines, I learned how visual culture can enrich and expand the written word–how it not only allowed us to see the world, but also see ourselves more closely.

-You can contact him HERE
+You can contact them HERE